laurent22/joplin/BUILD.md

 Then, for **Android**:

 	cd packages/app-mobile/android
+	./gradlew installDebug

+or on Windows:

-	./gradlew installDebug # or gradlew.bat installDebug on Windows
+	gradlew.bat installDebug

 On **iOS**, open the file `ios/Joplin.xcworkspace` on XCode and run the app from there.